 - Business losses

-We have filed one of the first Eaton Fire lawsuits on behalf of a homeowner that lost his home.
-We are actively filing more lawsuits for damages, losses and injuries against Southern California Edison.
+We filed one of the first Eaton Fire lawsuits against SCE on behalf of a homeowner that lost his home.
+We are actively filing more lawsuits for evacuations, damages, losses and injuries against Southern California Edison.
 Our legal teams possess vast experience helping victims of California wildfires.
-We have recovered in excess of $1 billion for California wildfire victims.
-We have successfully obtained recoveries for victims of multiple wildfires, such as the Dixie, Camp, Fairview, Fly, Zogg, McKinney, Mill, Thomas, Woolsey and Mosquito fires.
-The vast experience we have will let us recover the most money possible on your behalf.
+We and our partners have recovered in excess of $1 billion for previous California wildfire victims.
+We have successfully obtained recoveries for victims of multiple wildfires, such as the Dixie, Camp, Fairview, Fly, Zogg, Wine Country, Mill, Thomas, Woolsey and Mosquito fires.
+Because of our vast experience, we will recover the most money possible on your behalf.

 Table of Contents